cawilli/cawilli/README.md

 ### On GitHub I am:
 - **Learn!** - Learning code can be challenging and intimidating, but I think it is something everyone should have an elementary knowledge of.
 - **Career Development** - I am in a *Leap Program* that teaches programming to enhance technical skill and help in career development.
+- **Networking** - Feel free to take a look at my LinkedIn profile and add me as a connection [Candace Williams | LinkedIn](https://www.linkedin.com/in/candace-williams-mie/)

 ### I Enjoy: